kyma-project/community/guidelines/custom-resource-definitions.md

 ## Overview

-This document provides guidelines on writing Custom Resource Definition (CRD) files.
+This document provides guidelines on writing CustomResourceDefinition (CRD) files.
 The document explains where to place the CRD files and what content to include in them, and specifies the naming conventions to use.

 ## Third party CRDs